 March 20, 1965.
-In his fourth Test match, Srinivas Venkataraghavan captured eight New Zealand wickets in the first innings of the four day Test match at Delhi.
+In his fourth Test match, Srinivas Venkataraghavan captured eight New Zealand wickets in the first innings of the 4-day Test at Delhi.
 Arunabha Sengupta recalls the exciting Test match that saw the off-spinner get 10 wickets in a match for the only time in his career.

 When Srinivas Venkataraghavan’s off-break turned sharply and trapped Graham Dowling leg-before on the first day, the erstwhile Maharajkumar of Vizianagaram was ecstatic.
 In his pompous description for Indian Express, influenced by Neville Cardus but woefully short of the master’s wizardry with words, he described the delivery as a ball that “slithered past his bat like a snake on a polished floor.”